Shunt (electrical): Photovoltaics

-Lightning arrester
+Lightning arrestor

 A gas-filled tube can also be used as a shunt, particularly in a lightning arrester.
-Neon and other noble gases have a high breakdown voltage, so that normally current will not flow across it.
+Neon, like other noble gases, has a high breakdown voltage, so that normally current will not flow across it.
 However, a direct lightning strike (such as on a radio tower antenna) will cause the shunt to arc and conduct the massive amount of electricity to ground, protecting transmitters and other equipment.

 Another older form of lightning arrester employs a simple narrow spark gap, over which an arc will jump when a high voltage is present.
-While this is a low cost solution, its high triggering voltage offers almost no protection for modern solid-state electronic devices powered by the protected circuit.
+While a low cost solution, its high triggering voltage offers almost no protection for modern solid-state electronic devices powered by the protected circuit.

 Electrical noise bypass

 Capacitors are used as shunts to redirect high-frequency noise to ground before it can propagate to the load or other circuit components.

 Use in electronic filter circuits

 The term shunt is used in filter and similar circuits with a ladder topology to refer to the components connected between the line and common.
 The term is used in this context to distinguish the shunt components connected between the signal and return lines from the components connected in series along the signal line.
 More generally, the term shunt can be used for a component connected in parallel with another.
 For instance, shunt m-derived half section is a common filter section from the image impedance method of filter design.